Language Arts Challenge

 The workforce considers Presentational Skills to be a key asset and we encourage you to allow students to practice this skill set as often as possible.
-These digital storytelling projects provide a great opportunity for kids to practice their public presentational skills.
-This can be achieved in a remote learning environment by inviting parents to a Zoom/Google/Skype screening of the student’s digital stories.
+These digital stories provide a great opportunity for kids to practice their public presentational skills.

 According to Share Your Learning, Presentations of Learning (POL) promote…

 - Student Ownership, Responsibility & Engagement.
 POLs can serve as a powerful rite of passage at the end of [a project].
 By reflecting on their growth over time in relation to academic and character goals, grounded in evidence from their work, students are encouraged to take ownership of their learning.
 Just as an artist wants their portfolio to represent their best work, POLs encourage students to care deeply about the work they will share.

 - Community Pride & Involvement.
 When peers, teachers and community members come together to engage with student work and provide authentic feedback, they become invested in students’ growth and serve as active contributors to the school community.

 - Equity.
 POLs ensure that all students are seen and provide insight into what learning experiences students find most meaningful and relevant to their lives.

 Meridian Stories’ own research indicates this to be a really useful exercise for one additional reason: Students actually learn from their peers’ presentations – it is useful to hear a perspective that is not just the teacher’s.